eslamsalahelsheikh/Molecular-Dynamics-high-performance-computing-with-cpp-/README.md

 Milestone 08 (main branch) in here: [milestone 08](https://github.com/eslamsalahelsheikh/Molecular-Dynamics/blob/main/milestones/08/main.cpp) has the parallel version of the code, so you need to compile it with `mpic++` compiler. and to use the parallel version you need to run the code with `mpirun` command.
 While all other milestones can be compiled and run with `g++` compiler.

-## How to change the number of the simulation according the report:
+## How to change the parameters of the simulation according the report:

 ### Milestones 4, 5, and 6:
   - The parameters exist in the corresponding `main.cpp` file, you can change the parameters there, and make sure to change the directories as well.